Whiteknight/whiteknight.github.com/drafts/advent_5_tests.md

 is with Rosella, but we have a Test::More library as well that can be used for great effect and is the primary testing tool used in Parrot's own test suite.

+Several months ago we had Tapir, a simple TAP harness project written by dukeleto and others in NQP.
+There was also a project called Kakapo written by Austin Hastings which included several unit test and mock object utilities, also written in NQP.
+I absorbed a lot of ideas from both projects (and eventually rewrote those ideas in Winxed) for the Rosella Test, Harness and MockObject libraries.

 Writing tests for Parrot is a great way to get involved in the project if you're a new user, a great way to get familiarized with the capabilities of the VM, and a very big benefit to the project in any case.
 First let's talk about Test::More